Saints Peter and Paul Parish Church (Calasiao)

-The Saints Peter and Paul Parish Church (Iglesia Parroquial de los Santos Pedro y Pablo), commonly known as Calasiao Church is a baroque church located in Poblacion West, Calasiao, Pangasinan, Philippines.
+Saints Peter and Paul Parish Church, commonly known as Calasiao Church, is a Baroque church located in Poblacion West, Calasiao, Pangasinan, Philippines.
 It belongs to the Vicariate of Sts.
 Peter and Paul under the Ecclesiastical Province of the Roman Catholic Archdiocese of Lingayen-Dagupan.
-The 57, 840 Catholics is under the pastoral care of Rev. Fidelis B. Layog, assisted by Rev. Isidro Palinar, Jr. and Rev. Raymund Manaois.
+The 57,840 Catholics is under the pastoral care of Rev. Fidelis B. Layog, assisted by Rev. Isidro Palinar, Jr. and Rev. Raymund Manaois.

 The Spanish-colonial-era Church was declared a National Cultural Treasure by the National Museum of the Philippines and the National Commission for Culture and the Arts.

-Church history
+History

 Built in several stages from the 17th to 19th centuries by the Dominicans, the best-preserved Pangasinan church bell tower and some parts have been reconstructed because of earthquakes.
 The 17th Century Calasiao Dominican Provincial chapter church under St. Paul's patronage became Sts.
 Peter and Paul Parish under Fr.
 Juan Maldonado de San Pedro Martin as parish priest after 1621.

 In 1763, Filipino rebel Palaris (Binalatongan or San Carlos) burned the church.
 In 1804.
 Bishop Miguel Garcia de Nueva Segovia presided over the 1773 Synod of Calasiao at the sprawling Convento (per Manila Provincial Council Acts of 1771 to implement Decrees).
 Archbishop Basilio Sancho de Santa Justa y Rufina convened the Council from May to November 1771.

-Calasiao had a new church of 3 naves (89 varas or yards long, 22 wide and 18 high with 2 rows of windows) with a bell tower.
+Calasiao had a new church of three naves (89 varas or yards long, 22 wide and 18 high with 2 rows of windows) with a bell tower.
 But in 1841 to 1842, this church was destroyed and rebuilt by Father Dalman in 1852 and then burned and restored from 1853 to 1858 by Father Ramos Suarez.
 The March 16, 1892, earthquake damaged the church.
 Dominican Vicar Fr.
 Bonifacio Probanza left Calasiao in 1898.